Understanding Who We Are

 Companies in Sedgwick County are responsible for more than 60 percent of the world's general aviation aircraft, but Wichita's diverse exports reach well beyond airplanes.
-Manufacturers here produce everything from motorcycles to computer storage devices, earning Sedgwick County companies the Kansas Exporter of the Year Award for the past two years.
-Residents boast an excellent quality of life here, which was recognized by Forbes magazine when Wichita was named the cheapest place in the country to get a great house in an upscale neighborhood along with things like luxury cars and private schools.
+Manufacturers here produce everything from motorcycles to computer storage devices.
+Residents boast an excellent quality of life here, which was recognized by Forbes magazine in 2009 when Wichita was named a Best-Bang-For-The-Buck City for an affordable housing market, low taxes, and short commute times.

 Known as the Wheat Capital of the World, an aviation business cluster is also highly prominent in Sumner county, along with several major manufacturing and service industries.
 Residents enjoy recreation, history and beauty, which may be why The Progressive Farmer named Sumner County among the Best Places to Live in Rural America in 2005.